 Sure, everyone talks about sex.
 Your friends, magazines, and even your family.
 That’s why it’s hard to know when to become sexually active and what to expect.

 Being sexually active can include various activities with partners that are the opposite sex, the same sex, or both.
 Think tongue/mouth/hand/finger/penis/dildo/vibrator/vulva to vagina/vulva/penis/anus, and many combos in between!
-Because sex means different things to different people, it’s important to recognize that sex is about exchanging pleasure in ways that are comfortable for both parties.
+Because sex means different things to different people, it’s important to recognize that sex is about exchanging pleasure in ways that are comfortable for everyone involved.

 Am I ready for sex?